 The only fairly expensive equipment you need is a compass, but you can borrow one from the club stock if you don't have one.
 A whistle is advisable in steep or exposed areas to call for help if you fall over and injure yourself.
 Safety pins are useful for all sorts of things.
 If you come to larger races you'll soon get used to seeing the Ultrasport and Compass Point vans, both sell a large range of orienteering kit and equipment.

-You'll probably start with a Colour Coded race, where you will need to register for your chosen course, usually at a car window, and buy your map, either from the same person or from another car.
-You will also need to hire a SI chip.
-As well as the map, you'll have your SI chip and some control descriptions, which tell you what feature each control is on.
+You'll probably start with a Colour Coded race, where you will need to register for your chosen course, usually at a car window or in a pop up tent.
+You will also need to hire a SI card (dibber).
+As well as the map, you'll have your dibber and some control descriptions, which tell you what feature each control is on.
 You need to remember to clear your SI-card (using the clear box) before you start.
 Having changed and got your compass ready, make your way to the start, leaving plenty of time to watch what everyone else does.

 You will be called up a couple of minutes before your start time, and kept waiting in a taped box.
 A minute before your start time, you will move into the final box, and you will be told where to find your map.
-With ten seconds to go, you are allowed to step over the front line, and you are started either by a whistle or electronic bleep.
+With ten seconds to go, you are allowed to step over the front line, and you are started by an electronic bleep.
 Pick up a map with your course marked on it straight away.
+At smaller races, you will have to punch a start control, but at bigger races, your time will be started automatically.

 On the way round the course, each control is marked on the ground by an orange and white marker, and has an electronic unit (for electronic punching) at it with which you have to touch with your SI card.
 Each control is identified by a two or three figure code (given in the control descriptions) so you can't (shouldn't) punch the wrong one by mistake.
 Once you've visited all of the controls in order there's just the short (usually) sprint to the finish, giving you a chance to show just how fast you really are...